vix993/Blogo/README.md

 [`https://blogo-opal.vercel.app/`](https://blogo-opal.vercel.app/).

-In this project, I created a simple next.js app that consumes some filler data and displays it such that you can filter your prefered posts.
+In this project, I created a simple next.js app that consumes some filler data and displays it such that you can filter your preferred posts.

 You can run it by cloning the repository.
 Running `cd blogo`, `yarn` then executing the command `yarn dev`.